Docker basic concepts, definition and utility.

 Now every change to a file in the source code directory, will update

-the container with the latest changes, the docker build
+the container with the latest changes, the docker build command is

 rebuilding the image each time.